 Is there housing on campus?

-NECO does not provide on campus housing, but provides resources to students to assist them with the process.
+NECO does not have on campus housing, but the College provides many resources to assist students with the process.

 What resources are available to help me in my search?

 The housing section of the website has been created to assist students in their apartment search.
 Look through the different pages to find information on Boston neighborhoods, realtors, transportation and tenant rights.
 You can also contact the Office of Student Services with any questions that you may have.

 We recommend students, especially in their first year, do not bring a car.
 Boston is an extremely accessible city, and a car is not necessary to get around.
 In addition, there is no student parking at NECO.

 NECO is accessible by the subway and bus lines.
 The closest subway stop is the Hynes stop on the Green Line.
 There are also bus lines that have stops within a few blocks of the college.

 Where do most students live?

 There are a variety of areas that students live.
 Students choose to live in the Back Bay neighborhood, since it is within walking distance of NECO.
 Another popular choice is Allston/Brighton, which is very accessible by public transportation.

 How do I choose a neighborhood in which to live?